uswa-r/uswa-r/README.md

 To boost my experience, I'm looking for an internship in Front-end or Angular development.

-Thank you for checking out my LinkedIn profile.
+Thank you for checking out my GitHub profile.
 I hope you have a great day!

 Best regards,